Probability: Independent Events

 Probability of A and B equals the probability of A times the probability of B

-What are the chances it is on Sunday between 10 and 12?
+What are the chances you get Saturday between 4 and 6?

-Day: there are two days on the weekend, so P(Sunday) = 0.5
+Day: there are two days on the weekend, so P(Saturday) = 0.5

 Imagine there are two groups: